Victor-Arum/diabetes-analysis/README.md

 ## **How the Analysis Was Done**
 ### 1. **Python (Data Cleaning and Analysis):**
-- Cleaned the dataset by fixing missing values and removing irrelevant records (like hospice cases).
+- Cleaned the dataset by fixing missing values
+- Removed irrelevant records (like death and hospice cases).
+This is because a patient dying or transferred to a hospice home doesn't represent positive recovery outcome.
-- Created new features to track medication use, repeat visits, and patient outcomes.
+- Created new features to track medication use and repeat visits.
 - Explored key factors like:
    - Patient demographics (age, gender, race)
-   - Hospital stay details (length of stay, lab tests)
+   - Hospital stay details (length of stay, lab tests, number of diagnoses, discharge disposition)
-   - Medication use (insulin, metformin, combination therapies)
+   - Medication use (insulin, metformin, glipizide, glyburide, combination therapies)
    - Diagnoses and specialty care
    - Repeat visits and comorbidities

 ### 2. **Tableau (Dashboard Creation):**
 - Built a clear and interactive Tableau dashboard to show the patterns and insights visually.
 - The dashboard includes:
-   - **Page 1:** Overview of readmission rates by age, gender, race, and hospital stay.
+   - **Page 1:** Overview of readmission rates by age, gender, and race.
    - **Page 2:** Key drivers of readmissions (hospital stay, medication use, repeat visits).
    - **Page 3:** Impact of diagnoses and specialty care on readmissions.